Lynch-David/Viking-Game-Programming/README.md

 23. The system shall track the highest point reached by the Viking as a user record.
 24. The system shall track the players last idle state position values to save.
 25. The system shall load the players previous idle state and highscore upon opening the game.
+26. The system shall remove the players save once they complete the game.

 ## 🤖 State Diagram